Uri3n/Process-Poltergeisting/README.md

 ### Payload Execution
 Something extremely important to note is that the Windows loader performs some basic antimalware scanning before it creates a process.
 If we attempt to put a highly signatured payload inside of the PE we write into the temp file, this will get flagged right away by Defender.
 It's important to note though that this is NOT the same as the periodic on-disk scanning that
 Defender usually performs.
-This happens right before the loader loads an image into memory.
+This happens right before the loader loads an executable into memory.

 ### How do we get around this?
 Wouldn't this mean we would need to create executable memory ourselves after the fact?
 The Windows loader utilizes the **Characteristics** bitmask inside of a PE file's section headers to determine the appropriate memory permissions for a given executable's sections.